vic-951/learnings/README.md

 ### getBiggestDivider
 This script finds the greatest common divider (GCD) of two numbers.

+### haskellInPython
+This is a learning, how to translate a haskell-function into python-code.

 ### learnClasses
 In this folder, I learned how to write classes in python.
 For example I created a zoo management system with different animals.